gc097/Denoising-Images-using-Deeplearning_-N2V/README.md

 The second argument (['loss', 'val_loss']) is a list specifying which metrics to plot.
 In this case, it's plotting both the training loss and the validation loss.

 This code will provide you with a visual representation of how your model is performing during training and whether there are signs of overfitting or underfitting.
-If you have more specific questions about the output or if there's anything else you'd like to explore, feel free to ask!
+If you have more specific questions about the output

 ```
 what is epoch?